 6. Other ways of giving

-This year we’re going to review the donations we’ve been making on a monthly basis and reassess.
-We ordered our Christmas cards from UNICEF the past couple of years since it’s a nice way to contribute.
-We’ve also loved giving to Heifer because small amounts – $20 buys a flock of geese, chicks or ducks, $30 buys honeybees – can change someone’s life.
+We have sometimes ordered our Christmas cards from UNICEF since it’s a nice way to contribute.
+We’ve also loved giving to Heifer because small amounts -can change someone’s life. $20 buys a flock of geese, chicks or ducks, $30 buys honeybees…

 I’ve often felt a bit overwhelmed, burdened, or ashamed with regards to donating because I don’t feel like I give much.
 But a recent conversation reminded me that I do give when it feels like a good fit, and every little bit makes a difference.
 I realized that part of why we do it, myself included, is because it really does feel good :-).